ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 local variables value and msg.

 Note that the above fulfilled callback doesn't return any values after completing the callback.
 The callback can return other values that will be forwarded to other calls.
-The then method will return a Promise instance that can be defined in several ways.
+The <code>then</code> method will return a Promise instance that can be defined in several ways.

 - Return a value using the <code>return</code> method
 - Return nothing